saros-project/saros/docs/documentation/installation.md

     Eclipse installation.
 3. Restart Eclipse.

-## Good to Know

-*   Please note that Saros requires higher bandwidth and lower latency than normal chatting, so public chat servers might be too slow for smooth operation of Saros.

 {% endcapture %}
 {% capture intellij %}
 This is still an alpha release of Saros/I, so expect it to be a bit rough around the edges.
 Before using the plugin for the first time, please have a look at the page [Getting Started with Saros/I](getting-started.html?tab=intellij) and read the [disclaimer](getting-started.html?tab=intellij#disclaimer) and the current [restrictions of the plugin](getting-started.html?tab=intellij#restrictions).

-## Prerequisites

-Saros/I requires
- - `JDK 8` or newer
- - `IntelliJ 2018.2.7` or newer

 Saros/I can be installed from the JetBrains plugin repository or from disk.

-## Installation Steps

 ### From the Plugin Repository